-“It’s been a day of kitties and serendipity which led to you offering me a propine job,” Indy sighed as she enjoyed the rich vegetable soup.
+“It’s been a day of kitties and serendipity which led to you offering me the perfect job,” Indy sighed as she enjoyed the rich vegetable soup.
 “You know what, my preference was never to work in a boring office anyway.
 I accept and thank you so much!”

 Have a great day!